freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/exercise-tracker.md

       }
     }
     "
   - text: You can make a `GET` request to `api/exercise/users` to get an array of all users.
-Each item in the array is an object containing a users `username` and `_id`.
+Each element in the array is an object containing a user's `username` and `_id`.
     testString: "async getUserInput => {
       const url = getUserInput('url');
       const res = await fetch(url + '/api/exercise/users');